KENNETH DEZHNEV - DEZHNEV & CO., INC. - Graphic Communications Consulting

 11. Printers’ Rollers.
 A.A.
 Stewart, 1918.
 A primer of information about the composition, manufacture, and care of inking rollers.
 46 pp.; illustrated; glossary.

-—What printers need to know about this fundamental compenent, which shouldn't be taken for granted.
+—What printers need to know about this fundamental component, which shouldn’t be taken for granted.
 Includes recipes for cooking and molding your own, which had been a basic shop skill ever since rollers were used in printing; it was still current, though declining, in Stewart’s time.

 A copy is in the U. of Minnesota library, Twin Cities Offsite Storage, 019.3 T97.